bmcilw1/goodtechcofounders/src/pages/about/index.md

 introText: |
   Hi there, and thanks for checking out the site!

-  My name is Brian McIlwain, and I've devoted myself to helping startup businesses succeed through software.
-Whether you're the aspiring entrepreneur struggling to find a good technical co-founder, or if you're technical and looking to improve yourself as technical co-founder - I'm here for you!
-Let me share how I came to understand both of these people through my personal experience and how this site can help to increase the odds of your startup's success.
+  My name is Brian McIlwain, and I've devoted myself to helping startups succeed through software.
+You may be the aspiring entrepreneur trying to see if technology could help you achieve your vision.
+Perhaps you're actively looking for someone who can help you build your dream.
+You may be technical and looking to improve yourself- perhaps you're interested in the idea of founding a technology company but you're not sure where to start.
+Maybe you just feel like you could do better for yourself than the job you have now.

+  For all of these people and anyone else who can be benefited by a mindset that teaches you how to get what you want through leveraging the technology of our day - this resource is for you.

 aboutImage:
   image: /img/about-profile.jpg
   alt: Brian McIlwain